 In Buccaneer Ridge Apartments, each bedroom is furnished with a switch, when activated, will sound an alarm indicating an emergency within that particular apartment unit.
 The alarm is activated at the Public Safety Building immediately when the switch is pulled.
 Each apartment has a key/card for the front door entrance, and each bedroom has a separate and individual key.

 The Department of Public Safety and Housing and Residence Life operate a Night Patrol from approximately 12:00 a.m. until 4:00 a.m. each night in the vicinity of the residence halls, apartment complexes and parking areas.
 These individuals are not police officers, but are equipped with two-way radios and have a uniform.
 Duties include checking for propped doors, checking locked doors, watching for any unusual event, providing a walking escort, and checking parking lots around the residence halls.
-A full-time security guard along with privately contracted night patrol, patrols Buccaneer Ridge during late night and early morning hours.
+A full-time officer, a full-time security guard, along with privately contracted night patrol, patrols Buccaneer Ridge during late night and early morning hours.